 Students requesting classroom accommodation must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student who must then provide this documentation to the Instructor when requesting accommodation.
-(Syllabus subject to change) Weeks One and Two, Introduction: Leni Riefenstahl and the Third Reich 8/24:
+(Syllabus subject to change) Weeks One and Two, Introduction: Leni Riefenstahl and the Third Reich 8/27:

-Readings: Himmler's Posen Speech (link) Sontag, "Fascinating Fascism" (PDF) 8/25: Screenings Triumph of the Will (Riefenstahl, 1935) 8/31: Discussion of Triumph of the Will and Sontag's "Fascinating Fascism" Screenings in class: Nazi Concentration Camps (Stevens, 1945), and scenes from Judgment at Nuremberg (Kramer, 1961) Readings: Lawrence Douglas, "Film as Witness: Screening Nazi Concentration Camps before the Nuremberg Tribunal" Week Three: Nazi Concentration Camps 9/7: Discuss Nazi Concentration Camps Screening on 9/8: Murderers are Among Us (Staudte, 1945) Readings: Robert R. Shandley, "Coming Home through Rubble Canyons" (PDF) Week Four: Rubble Films 9/14: Discussion of Murderers are Among Us and Shandley's essay 9/15: Screening: To Be, Or Not To Be (Lubitsch, 1942) Reading: Annette Insdorf, "Black Humor" (PDF) Weeks Five, Six and Seven: Representing Hitler 9/21: Discuss To Be, Or Not To Be, Insdorf's essay Read: Gordon A. Craig, "Hitler and the New Generation" (PDF) and Anton Kaes, "Germany as Myth" (PDF) 9/28: Screening selections in class: Our Hitler, A Film From Germany (Syberberg, 1978) 9/29: Screening Downfall (Hirschbiegel, 2005) Readings: Fest Joachim C. Fest, "Prologue: Hitler and Historical Greatness," "Götterdämmerung," and "Conclusion: The Dead End" 10/5: Discussion Our Hitler and Downfall, and Fest.
-Start Reading: Arendt's Eichmann in Jerusalem Weeks Eight and Nine: The Banality of Evil 10/12: NO CLASS 10/13: Screening in class: The Specialist (Sylvan, 1998) 10/19: Discuss Eichmann in Jerusalem and The Specialist 10/20: Screening: Mr..
-Death: The Rise and Fall of Fred A. Leuchter, Jr. (Morris, 1998) 10/26: Discuss Eichmann in Jerusalem and Mr. Death 10/27: Screening: Night Porter (Cavani, 1974) Readings: Teresa De Lauretis, "Cavani's Night Porter: A Woman's Film?"
-Week Ten: Nazi Erotica 11/2: Discuss Night Porter and De Lauretis 11/3: Screening: Apt Pupil (Singer, 1998) Readings: Caroline Joan S. Picart and David A. Frank, "Apt Pupil: The Hollywood Nazias-Monster Flick" Weeks Eleven and Twelve: Nazi Horror 11/9: Discuss Apt Pupil and essay on film 11/10: Screening: Inglourious Basterds Reading: start reading White Noise 11/16: Discussion of Inglourious Basterds Weeks Thirteen, Fourteen and Fifteen: Nazis in American Popular Culture 11/23 (NO CLASS) 11/30: Discussion of White Noise; screening of South Park episodes 12/7: Conclusions: discuss White Noise and South Park Final exam will be sent on 12/3 and are due by 12/8 at 1pm.
-Final paper is due on 12/12.
+Readings: Himmler's Posen Speech (link) Sontag, "Fascinating Fascism" (PDF) Screening before class meeting Triumph of the Will (Riefenstahl, 1935) Discussion of Triumph of the Will and Sontag's "Fascinating Fascism"

+9/3: No Class

+Week Three: Nazi Concentration Camps

+9/10: Rosh Ha Shana

+Discussion of Triumph of the Will and Sontag's "Fascinating Fascism" Screening in class: Nazi Concentration Camps (Stevens, 1945), and scenes from Judgment at Nuremberg (Kramer, 1961) Readings: Lawrence Douglas, "Film as Witness: Screening Nazi Concentration Camps before the Nuremberg Tribunal" Discuss Nazi Concentration Camps and Douglas article

+Week Four: Rubble Films

+9/17:

+Screen before class: Murderers are Among Us (Staudte,1945) Readings: Robert R. Shandley, "Coming Home through Rubble Canyons" (PDF) Discussion of Murderers are Among Us and Shandley's essay Weeks Five, Six and Seven: Representing Hitler 9/24: Screen before class: To Be, Or Not To Be (Lubitsch, 1942) Reading: Annette Insdorf, "Black Humor" (PDF) Discuss To Be, Or Not To Be, Insdorf's essay 10/1:

+Screen before class Downfall (Hirschbiegel, 2005) Read: Gordon A. Craig, "Hitler and the New Generation" (PDF) Readings: Fest Joachim C. Fest, "Prologue: Hitler and Historical Greatness," "Götterdämmerung," and "Conclusion: The Dead End" 10/8:

+Screening selections in class: Our Hitler, A Film From Germany (Syberberg, 1978) Read: Anton Kaes, "Germany as Myth" (PDF) Discuss: Downfall, Our Hitler and Fest Start Reading: Arendt's Eichmann in Jerusalem Weeks Eight and Nine: The Banality of Evil 10/15:

+Arendt's Eichmann in Jerusalem 10/22:

+Screening before Class: Mr..
+Death: The Rise and Fall of Fred A. Leuchter, Jr. (Morris, 1998) Discuss Eichmann in Jerusalem and The Rise and Fall of Fred A. Leuchter, Jr Screening scenes in class: The Specialist (Sylvan, 1998) Week Ten: Nazi Erotica 10/29: Screening in Class: Night Porter (Cavani, 1974) Reading: Teresa De Lauretis, "Cavani's Night Porter: A Woman's Film?"
+Weeks Eleven, Twelve and Thirteen: Nazis in American Popular Culture 11/5:Screening before class: Inglourious BasterdsDiscussion of Night Porter and De Lauretis article; begin discussion of Tarantino 11/12: NO CLASS 1//19 Discuss Inglourious Basterds Start reading Delilo's White Noise 11/26: Discussion of White Noise 12/3: Conclusions: Screen before class: Episodes of South Park Discuss White Noise and South Park Final exam will be sent on 12/3 and is due by 12/8 at 1pm.
+Final paper is due on 12/12 at 1pm.
 Late papers will not be accepted.